 Security is higher because the virtualization process protects VPS containers from being affected by cyber attacks to other customers.
 With root access, administrators can do a lot more to harden VPS and cloud server security.

-Still, many business users prefer shared hosting simply because it is cheapest and easiest to manage.
+Virtual private server solutions are a great first step up from shared.
+Still, many business users prefer shared hosting simply because it is the cheapest alternative and easiest to manage.
 It’s great for those building their first website or with low resource demands.

 VPS vs. Dedicated Hosting

-Dedicated server hosting provides all the benefits of a VPS over shared hosting, but now span an entire physical server.
-This adds the ability to install whatever Linux OS and hardware customizations you wish.
+Dedicated server hosting provides all the benefits and availability of VPS hosting over shared hosting, but now span an entire isolated physical server.
+This adds the ability to install whatever Linux OS and hardware you wish.
 You can also upgrade your Linux kernel and remove unneeded kernel modules at will.
 If shared hosting is an apartment, and a VPS is a townhouse, a dedicated server is a house.

-Users with such needs may supplement their defense-in-depth strategy with a hardware firewall such as the Cisco ASA 5500-X available with our dedicated hosting plans.
-Regardless, it’s the most secure option of the three server hosting types.
+Users with such configuration needs may supplement their defense-in-depth strategy with a hardware firewall such as the Cisco ASA 5500-X available with our dedicated hosting plans.

 Save money because you are sharing the physical server with other VPS customers.
 Therefore, you only pay for your portion of costs required to keep the physical server running — routine maintenance, hardware upgrades, etc.